idaholab/TMAP8/doc/content/verification_and_validation/ver-1gc.md

 where $t$ is the time in s, and $c_{A0} = 2.415 \times 10^{14}$ atoms/m$^3$ is the initial concentration of species $A$, $k_1 = 0.0125$ s$^{-1}$, and $k_2 = 0.0025$ s$^{-1}$.

-The concentration of $C$ was found by applying a mass balance over the system [!cite](ambrosek2008verification).
+The concentration of $C$ was found by applying a mass balance over the system in [!cite](ambrosek2008verification).
 From the stoichiometry of this reaction it was found that
 \begin{equation} \label{eq:chemical_reaction_solution_C}
 c_C(t) = c_{A0} - c_A(t) - c_B(t).